mithun0830/nodejs-dynatrace/simple-nodejs-api/README.md

 2. Check that the log file is being created at `/var/log/nodejs/api.log`.
 3. Verify that the Dynatrace log source is correctly configured.
 4. Review the Dynatrace documentation for any additional steps specific to your environment.

+## Security Notes

+1. Always use environment variables for sensitive information like API keys and tokens.
+2. Never commit .env files or any files containing secrets to version control.
+3. Use .gitignore to exclude files that may contain sensitive information.
+4. For production deployments, use secure secret management solutions provided by your cloud platform.
+5. Regularly rotate your API tokens and update your environment variables accordingly.

 ## API Endpoints